-4.2.3 Kyriakos Baxevanidis - Towards a common European Networking & Grids infrastructure area - how can it work?
+4.2.3 Kyriakos Baxevanidis.
+Towards a common European Networking & Grids infrastructure area - how can it work?

-schemes for IT-resource sharing at all levels.
+policy framework and use it to establish appropriate administrative, operational and policy support schemes for IT-resource sharing at all levels.
 We should consider setting up a high-level expert group to monitor this process and provide advice.
 We must ensure that all interests and groups are sufficiently represented and consider the allocation of EU resources to catalyse the process.
 One in twelve citizens of this planet is a member of the largest common market in the world - the European Union.
 Can we afford not to establish common market structures for the use of our ITresources?